Parfrey's Glen State Natural Area: Description

 Norman Carter Fassett, Chairman of the Natural Areas Committee of the Wisconsin Department of Natural Resources, led the effort to establish Parfrey’s Glen as a scientific research area.
 It was designated a State Natural Area in 1952.

 The exposed sandstone walls of Parfrey's glen contain pebbles and boulders of embedded quartzite.
 The walls were covered with moss and remained moist from seepage before the 2008 floods, which washed away nearly all vegetation in the glen.
 The mosses and ferns have yet to grow back as of September 2016.
 The glen has a cool and shaded climate.
-This results in a flora more typical of northern Wisconsin with yellow birch, mountain maple, and red elder and several rare plant species, including the federally threatened northern monkshood (Aconitum noveboracense) and state-threatened round stemmed false foxglove (Agalinus gattingeri).
+This results in a flora more typical of northern Wisconsin with yellow birch, mountain maple, and red elder and several rare plant species, including the federally threatened northern monkshood (Aconitum noveboracense) and state-threatened round stemmed false foxglove (Agalinis gattingeri).
 Additional rare species found here include cliff goldenrod (Solidago sciaphila), and two state-threatened birds, the cerulean warbler (Setophaga cerulea) and Acadian flycatcher (Empidonax virescens).
 The fast and cold hardwater stream, Parfrey's Glen Creek, flows through the gorge and harbors a rare species of diving beetle (Agabus confusus) and a rare caddisfly (Limnephilus rossi).